VoronDesign/VoronUsers/printer_mods/scanlory/clip_on_door_frame/README.md

 If you use the stock V2.4 magnetic door latch, extended_door_latch is provided which moves the frame magnets out closer to the handle magnets.

-### Important Notice ###

-These are currently sized for the 300x300x300mm and 350x350x350mm V2.4 builds.
-If anyone is interested, I can make them for the 250mm size as well.

 ### Kind-Of Important Notice ###

  The parts are not symmetrical - there is a 'thick' side and a 'thin' side.
 The thin side goes towards the frame.